What’s the Logic Behind C-Betting in PLO?

 Whether we talk about online poker or live games, PLO is played mainly in the cash game variant, so usually, you will be playing on a big stack-to-pot ratio.
 The bigger the SPR, the more important your hand's playability on the later street becomes.
 As the ranges narrow with subsequent streets, the blockers become more critical (mainly nut flush blockers).

-In PLO, people tend to get sticky with their hole cards.
+Due to the nature of the game, people tend to get sticky with their hole cards.
 Therefore, you will face multiple opponents more often than in NLH.

 In heads-up pots, your c-betting frequency can be relatively high, especially when you are in position.
 However, if you are out of position or the pot has gone multiway, you must be much more cautious with c-bets since such spots are much more difficult to navigate, and your fold equity is way lower.